 To recover after a slip and fall in New Jersey, you must be able to prove that you suffered injuries as a result of your accident.
 Proving injuries is best accomplished by way of medical records that document the harms that you sustained.
 For this reason, you should always seek medical care immediately after a slip and fall.

-Slip and fall plaintiffs in New Jersey may recover damages (or monetary compensation for their injuries) for several different reasons.
+Slip and fall plaintiffs in New Jersey may recover damages (or monetary compensation for their injuries) for several reasons.
 Firstly, damages may include any medical costs associated with the injuries.
 Compensable medical expenses include emergency procedures, ambulance rides, physical therapy, specialist appointments, and prescriptions, to name a few.
 Plaintiffs can also recover lost wages if they were forced to miss work due to the recovery from their injuries.
-If the injuries cause any long-term consequences such as chronic pain or damage to personal relationships, a court may compensate the plaintiff proportionally for their pain and suffering.
+If the injuries cause long-term consequences, such as chronic pain or damage to personal relationships, a court may compensate the plaintiff proportionally for their pain and suffering.

 The value of damages varies dramatically between cases.
 Therefore, it is difficult to predict what a court might award without an assessment of the facts of your case, which you can get from a consultation with one of the slip and fall attorneys from Legal Care New Jersey.

 Potential Settlements for Common Slip and Fall Injuries in New Jersey

 A settlement is a private agreement between the plaintiff and the defendant (and often the defendant’s insurance company).
 The nature of your injuries may determine what kind of settlement our slip and fall lawyers can help you negotiate.

 Injuries to ligaments, muscles, tendons, and nerves are common examples of soft tissue injuries.
 The severity and extent of soft tissue injuries in your case depend on how you fell.
 In some cases, these injuries can be severe and painful.